 Experienced Probate Attorneys Helping Families in Round Rock, Texas

-Probate is the legal process that takes place after a person dies and property has to be distributed to beneficiaries.
+Probate is the legal process that takes place after a person dies and the property has to be distributed to beneficiaries.
 This process occurs even if the person who died left a legally valid will.
 The court must probate the will to ensure that it meets all the requirements of the Texas Estates Code.
 Things get even more complicated if the probate is contested, which means someone disagrees with the will and wants more than what he or she receives under the terms of the will.
-In a standard probate, however, a will is confirmed as being valid, debts are paid, and property is distributed according to the wishes of the person who died.
+In standard probate, however, a will is confirmed as being valid, debts are paid, and the property is distributed according to the wishes of the person who died.

 Probate As Muniment of Title

-The term ‘muniment of title’ means documented evidence of the ownership of property.
+The term ‘muniment of the title’ means documented evidence of the ownership of property.
 As it relates to probate, an estate-planning attorney can file a muniment of title petition that asks the court to admit the will into probate without the need to administer the estate.
 Essentially, you are asking a judge to speed up the probate process by confirming that the will is valid and distributing the assets without going through the long process of filing public notices and sending notices to creditors.

 You can only file a muniment of title if there are no debts owed by the estate of the person who died other than those secured by real property.
 If the judge accepts the petition for muniment of title, the judge will issue an order that transfers the property according to the terms of the will.
-Muniment of title is a great choice for probate if the property left in a will is real estate instead of stocks, bonds or bank accounts.
-Probate as muniment of title is only recognized in the State of Texas.
+The muniment of title is a great choice for probate if the property left in a will is real estate instead of stocks, bonds, or bank accounts.
+Probate as a muniment of title is only recognized in the State of Texas.
 Therefore, it should be used only when the property at issue and any liens on that property are situated in the State of Texas.